 Website: I will post up-to-date information regarding this course at Jones & Bartlett's site for this course.
 In particular, I will post updates and changes to this syllabus at that site which, like the campus "Catalyst" system, is Moodle-based.
 You will be accessing this site via https://moodle.jblcourses.com/.
 Various other links may be added at this class site, and assignments will be uploaded to it as well.
 It will be the center point for communications about the course.
-Effectively, the fee for your "textbook" will also be included in the fee to buy access to this site.
+The fee for your access to this site is a required item, and the price for your textbook is separate.
+The bookstore will stock "packets" which include lab access and either a paper text, e-text, or no text.